banesullivan/scooby/README.md

 - lookup `VERSION_METHODS` in the scooby knowledge base

-`VERSION_ATTRIBUTES` is a dictionary of attributes for known python packages with a non-standard place for the version, e.g. `VERSION_ATTRIBUTES['vtk'] = 'VTK_VERSION'`.
+`VERSION_ATTRIBUTES` is a dictionary of attributes for known python packages with a non-standard place for the version.
 You can add other known places via:

 ```py
 scooby.knowledge.VERSION_ATTRIBUTES['a_module'] = 'Awesome_version_location'